danzllab/samplestabilization/README.md

 Interested in contributing?
 Great!
 Please check out our contributing guidelines for ways to offer feedback and contribute.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the GNU Affero General Public License (GNU AGPLv3) - see the LICENSE.md file for details.